AssafBarNatan/SP500-clustering/README.md

 * Sector-Based Benchmarks

 ### Model Construction/Development
 * K-Means Clustering:
 * DB-Scan Clustering:

 ### Model Evaluation

-* Calinski-Harabasz Index: To evaluate and compare the various clusterings we obtained, we used the Calinski-Harabasz Index.
+* Calinski-Harabasz Index: To evaluate/compare the various clusterings we obtained, we used the Calinski-Harabasz Index.
 * See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.

 ### Summary

 ![Summary](/Images/pipeline.png "Summary").

+## Visualizations

+We created many interesting graphics to help us understand the results of our computations.
+* The EDA notebook contains our exploratory data analysis.
+* The k-means notebook contains ..

 ## Future Iterations & Extensions